IlikeChooros/ESP-Weather-Station/README.md

 ## Introduction

 This project displays forcasted and current weather.
 Data is obtained via [openwathermap](https://openweathermap.org/) API.
 The forcasted weather is displayed in 12 hour and next 4 days format.

 ## Setup
+*Warning: this project uses EEPROM, it might delete some of the data stored there.*
 To run this project you will need some essential parts and libraries.

   **Needed parts:**